 Romel Pascual, Executive Director of CicLAvia, opened the event by discussing some of the history of South LA - where Valerie Brisco-Hooks, a CicLAvia board member and Olympic gold medalist, grew up.

-“I like to say that CicLAvia is the most joyful Sunday in Los Angeles,” said Pascual, who added that 2020 will boast another full six joyful events.
-LA City Councilmember Curren D. Price, Jr., expressed enthusiasm at this inaugural route: “No cars on Central Avenue.
+“I like to say that CicLAvia is the most joyful Sunday in Los Angeles,” said Pascual.
+LA City Councilmember Curren D. Price, Jr., expressed enthusiasm at this route: “No cars on Central Avenue.
 What a concept!”

 Even more novel, a kids-led rock band from Miramonte Elementary School officially launched the event with covers of songs by Panic!
 At the Disco, and other groups.